-Department: Bible & Theology Program: Biblical Literature and Interpretation Credits: 3 Prerequisite(s): Old Testament History & Literature and Bible Study Methods
+Institute for Biblical & Theological Studies Program: Biblical Literature and Interpretation Credits: 3 Prerequisite(s): Old Testament History & Literature and either Bible Study Methods or Hermeneutics: The Art of

 The post-exilic books of Ezra, Nehemiah, and Esther, as well as selected portions of the prophets Haggai, Zechariah, and Malachi are carefully studied.
 This course will include illustrations of the relevance and practicality of these books to contemporary Christianity.